sliver2er/medical_terms_dictionary/README.md

 🔗 https://github.com/glutanimate/wordlist-medicalterms-en

-Generation code is available in:
-/scripts/generate_dict.py

-The dataset is stored as a .jsonl file.
+The full dataset is stored as a .jsonl file.
 Each entry follows this format:

 ``` json
 {
     "term": "abetalipoproteinemia",